Rangers International F.C.: The 1980s

-Led by coach Christian Chukwu, Enugu won the 1983 Nigerian Cup, defeating DIC Bees of Kaduna 5–4 on penalties after a 0–0 draw.
+Led by coach Christian Chukwu, Enugu Rangers won the 1983 Nigerian Cup, defeating DIC Bees of Kaduna 5–4 on penalties after a 0–0 draw.

 Rangers won their sixth title in 1984 with a number of players who had led Nigeria to the 1980 African Cup of Nations.
 Louis Igwilo captained the team.

 The 1990s: lean years

 Rangers joined the new fully professional league in 1990 and made cup final that year, losing to Stationery Stores on 5–4 on penalty kicks.
-They would not make another cup final appearance in the decade, and their best league finish was third in 1998.
+They would not make another cup final appearance in the decade, and sadly their best league finish was third place in 1998.

 The 2000s

-Enugu topped the table after the 2001 home and away season but finished bottom of the four-team championship playoff group.
+Rangers topped the table after the 2001 home and away season but finished bottom of the four-team championship playoff group.

 Enugu Rangers made the group stage of the 2004 CAF Confederation Cup and missed out on winning the group and making the final after losing a head-to-head tiebreaker to Asante Kotoko.
 Rangers drew 0–0 against Angola's Petro de Luanda and celebrated, thinking they had advanced on goal difference, but the first tiebreaker was head-to-head.

 In the 2005 season, Rangers finished as Runners-up in the league, five points off eventual champions Enyimba.

 In 2008–09, they played some games in nearby Abakaliki and Nnewi as their stadium was renovated for the 2009 FIFA U-17 World Cup.
 Before the season started, Enugu State governor Sullivan Chime paid the backlog of sign-on fees dating to three years ago and all other debts owed the players.

-In November 2008, Rangers became the first Nigerian clubside to be a public company and sell ownership stock.
+In November 2008, Rangers became the first Nigerian club side to be a public company and sell ownership stock.
 However the deal fell through, and the club began the 2009 season in debt.
 The club is currently owned by the state government.

 Enugu did begin a 12-year run of success in a minor trophy, the local state FA Cup, which they won every year from 2005 to 2017.